southwinds-io/artdocs/docs/intro.md

 [ [go to the top](#artisan) ]

 ___
-_Package any automation logic/tool so that it can be deployed and run anywhere, including far edge and air gaped networks._
+_Package any automation logic/tool so that it can be securely deployed and run anywhere, including far edge and air gaped networks:_

+  * wrap your automation scripts and tools in packages
+  * define the API (functions) that packages should make available to operators
+  * sign the package with your private key

 ___
-_Build enterprise libraries of reusable and composable automation that use disparate tools._
+_Build enterprise libraries of reusable and composable automation that use disparate tools:_

+  * push the packages to a registry (library)
+  * pull and run packages in hosts

 ___
-_Build CI/CD pipelines on plain hosts or Kubernetes._
+_Run automation in CI/CD pipelines on plain hosts or Kubernetes:_

+  * use a runner to run packages in a server side environment such as Kubernetes or an Operating System host

 ___
-_Trigger automation processes from well-known events suchs as S3 bucket uploads._
+_Trigger automation processes from well-known events suchs as S3 bucket uploads:_

+  * launch the runner process from an S3 upload webhook notification

 ___
-_Transfer complex enterprise applications securely to air gaped networks._
+_Transfer complex enterprise applications securely to air gaped networks:_

+  * wrap automation scripts and container images in _**Artisan**_ packages
+  * export the packages to tarbal files in an S3 service
+  * import the tarbal files from S3
+  * tag and push to registries in target network

 ___
-_Create application deployment configurations for Docker and Kubernetes platforms._
+_Create application deployment configurations for Docker and Kubernetes platforms:_

+  * define service requirements in a service manifest
+  * aggregate one or more services in an application manifest
+  * produce application deployment scripts for different technologies (e.g. docker-compose, helm charts, etc)

 ___
-_Build and release complex enterprise applications._
+_Build and release complex enterprise applications:_

+  * add build and deployment logic to an _**Artisan**_ package
+  * execute in a pipeline or a control machine

 ___
-_Use different tool chains without installing them on a host._
+_Use different tool chains without installing them on a host:_

+  * run _**Artisan**_ functions in dedicated container runtimes

 ## Why Artisan?